-The problem is, though, that the majority of nutrition bars are not actually all that nutritious.
-And with tons of sugar, they might actually do you more harm than good.
+The problem is, though, that the majority of nutrition bars are not that nutritious.
+And with tons of sugar, they might do you more harm than good.

-So, our team set out and tested over 50 different products to come up with a list of the best meal replacement bars.
+So, our team tested over 50 products throughout 30 days to develop a list of the best meal replacement bars.

 It might seem like it’s a bit too high in carbs, but those are mainly from fiber to help fill you up .